RMST-based multiple contrast tests in general factorial designs: Simulation Study

-The resulting censoring rates of the different groups are presented in Table~\ref{tab:cens} in the supplement.
-The censoring rates ranged from 20\% up to 60\% in groups 1-3 and from 1\% up to 57\% in group 4. \\ We considered \textit{balanced} and \textit{unbalanced} designs with sample sizes $\mathbf{n}=(n_1,n_2,n_3,n_4)=K\cdot (15,15,15,15)$ and $\mathbf{n}=K\cdot (10,20,10,20)$, where $K\in\{1,2,4\}$ for \textit{small, medium} and \textit{large} samples.\\ Furthermore, $N_{sim} = 5000$ simulation runs with $B = 1999$ resampling iterations were generated.
-The level of significance was set to $\alpha = 5\%$ and the upper integration bound to $\tau = 10.$\\ For the multiple testing problem, we compared the \textit{asymptotic} approach and the \textit{groupwise bootstrap} as introduced in Section~\ref{sec:Multiple} as well as the \textit{wild} bootstrap\cite{lin,parzen,wild_ursprung} as described in Section~\ref{sec:Wild} in the supplement with Rademacher (\textit{Radem.}) and \textit{Gaussian} multipliers.
-In addition to these approaches, we included two procedures for the global testing problem: the asymptotic approach (\textit{asymptotic global}) and the studentized \textit{permutation} method as in Section~\ref{ssec:Perm}.
-Clearly, these two methods can only be compared with our new proposals for the global testing problem.
-However, by using a Bonferroni-correction (\textit{asymptotic Bonferroni, permutation Bonferroni}), we could also obtain test decisions for the local hypotheses. \\ Figures~\ref{fig:Dunnett_rejection_rate} to \ref{fig:GrandMean_rejection_rate} under $\mathcal{H}_0$ illustrate the global rejection rates, which coincide with the family wise error rates for the multiple tests, over all settings for the different contrast matrices.
-Here, the dotted line represents the $\alpha$-level of $5\%$ and the dashed lines represent the borders of the binomial confidence interval $[4.4\%, 5.62\%]$. \\ In all figures, one can see that only the permutation approach and the groupwise bootstrap seem to perform well over all simulation settings.
+\\ In all figures, one can see that only the permutation approach and the groupwise bootstrap seem to perform well over all simulation settings.
 Here, the permutation approach yields slightly better values than the groupwise bootstrap.
 Tables~\ref{tab:RR1} to \ref{tab:RR2} in the supplement show the global rejection rates of the different settings.
 Under the null hypothesis, all values in the binomial confidence interval are printed in bold type.
 The permutation method is exact under exchangeability and, thus, most of the values of the permutation method with equal survival distributions across the groups under the null (\textit{exp early, exp late, exp prop, logn, Weib late, Weib prop}) and \textit{equal} censoring distributions fall within that interval.
 Furthermore, when exchangeability is violated, the permutation method still seems to perform quite accurately in terms of type I error control for all sample sizes.
 The groupwise bootstrap approach also results in very accurate family-wise error rates, especially for medium and large sample sizes.
-For small sample sizes, this procedure tends to be slightly conservative.
-Moreover, we note that the asymptotic approaches and the wild bootstrap are too liberal, as they exhibit too high rejection rates in nearly all settings.\\
+Moreover, we note that the {three} asymptotic approaches {(\textit{asymptotic\_global, asymptotic, asymptotic\_bonf})} and the wild bootstrap {approaches} are too liberal, as they exhibit too high rejection rates in nearly all settings. {In Figures~\ref{fig:Dunnett_asymptotic} to \ref{fig:GrandMean_asymptotic} in the supplement, it is observable that these methods exceed the desired level of significance particularly for settings with small sample sizes.
+By further analyzing the tables in the supplement, we observe that high censoring rates facilitate the liberality of the tests.
+Note that the highest rejection rates occur for small sample size settings, where at least 49\% of the data is censored. }\\ It should be noted that the power of our multiple tests can be improved by using a stepwise procedure as described in Section~\ref{sec:Multiple}.
+The power of the Boferroni corrected methods can also be improved by a stepwise procedure, e.g., the Holm-correction\cite{Holm}.
+However, stepwise procedures cannot be used for the construction of confidence regions and, hence, we did not focus on these in the simulation study.